AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 ## License

-PassthroughSupportExcludeGlobFS is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+PassthroughSupportExcludeGlobFS is licensed under the CC-BY-NC-ND License.
+See the [LICENCE](LICENCE) file for details.